Connect with us

 The government has disclosed plans to build a new expressway on Kiambu Road in Nairobi as it seeks to alleviate traffic congestion on the busy route.

-The CS made the announcement on Saturday during the launch of the recently built Haile Selassie Exit Plaza, part of the Nairobi Expressway, in the city centre.
+The CS announced on Saturday during the launch of the recently built Haile Selassie Exit Plaza, part of the Nairobi Expressway, in the city centre.

 “We will soon start the Kiambu Road Expressway through Public-Private Partnership since that is the best model to finance infrastructure projects currently,” Mr. Murkomen said.